Google Home Review 2021

 Google Home installation is relatively simple.

 Google Home setup is quick and easy.
-Your Google Assistant app guides you through the process so you don’t have to figure it out on your own.
+You just need your Google smart device, your Google account, and your phone.
+The Google Assistant app guides you through the process so you don’t have to figure it out on your own.

 Recap: Is Google Home good?